cosmic-lang/cosmic/docs/basics.md

 year = 2024
 ```

-`Ruka` supports multiple assignment
+`Rex` supports multiple assignment
 ```
 let x = 12
 let y = 31
 x, y = y, x # swaps bindings with no need for temporary bindings
 ```

-Assignment in `Ruka` can also be done as an expression using ":=", which returns the rhs value.
+Assignment in `Rex` can also be done as an expression using ":=", which returns the rhs value.
 ```
 let boolean = false
 # Assignment expression